inc2734/snow-monkey-blocks/readme.txt

 1. Locate the Snow Monkey Blocks plugin in the list of search results and click Install Now.
 1. Once installed, click the Activate link.

+== Frequently Asked Questions ==

+= Can Snow Monkey Blocks be used with any theme? =

+Yes!
+You can use Snow Monkey Blocks with any theme, but we recommend using our <a href="https://snow-monkey.2inc.org/" target="_blank">Snow Monkey</a> theme for the best presentation.
+Other themes may require adjustment of margin between blocks.

 == Screenshots ==

 1. Alert blocks